tidy-finance/website/docs/31_beta.md

 }
 ```

 Next, we define a function that does the rolling estimation.
-To perform the rolling-window estimation, we use the `slider` package of [Davis Vaughan](https://github.com/DavisVaughan/slider), which provides a family of sliding window functions similar to `purrr::map()`.
-Most importantly, the `slide_period` function is able to handle months in its window input in a straightforward manner.
+To perform the rolling-window estimation, we use the `slider` package of [Davis Vaughan](https://github.com/DavisVaughan/slider).
+The `slide_period` function is able to handle months in its window input in a straightforward manner.
 We thus avoid using any time-series package (e.g., `zoo`) and converting the data to fit the package functions, but rather stay in the world of tibbles.

 The following function takes input data and slides across the month vector, considering only a total of `months` months.
 The function essentially performs three steps: (i) combine all rows into a single data frame (which comes in handy in the case of daily data), (ii) compute betas by sliding across months, and (iii) return a tibble with months and corresponding beta estimates (again particularly useful in the case of daily data).
 As we demonstrate further below, we can also apply the same function to daily returns data.